dylanzlee/lifelog-app/README.md

 # Lifelog App
-Create logs for any activity you wish to track in your daily life.
+Create logs for any activities you wish to track in your daily life.
 Add/Update entries in your logs and see trends over time and summaries for each log.

 ## Technologies
 Project is created with: